Azure-Samples/custom-vision-move-project/README.md

 urlFragment: custom-vision-move-project
 ---

+# This sample project is deprecated.
+Please use export/import API provied by Custom Vision to move projects.

 # Move Custom Vision Project

 Sample script to copy a Custom Vision project from one Subscription/Region to another.